BafAltom/love-rope/README.md

 love-rope
 =========

-A LÖVE game about ropes and physics
+A LÖVE "game" based on a rope simulation.